 - Track your Facebook insights

-2. Post regular content on Facebook
+1. Post regular content on Facebook

+It’s going to be tricky to ask people for donations on Facebook if your organization’s page isn’t up to par or doesn’t have an engaged audience.
 One of the most important steps in Facebook fundraising is to post regular content that encourages your followers to engage with your organization.

-Straightforward Appeals
+Straightforward appeals

 Let’s get this point out of the way first.
 If you want to raise more money by fundraising on Facebook, you have to ask for donations.
 Plain and simple.
 Don’t just post “Give us your money,” though.